 Think about it, shoes should last for many years.
 Indeed, look at your current collection and think back to when you bought all of them.
 I have some that have been with me for well over five years and are still in excellent condition.
 The key to finding high-quality shoes is to buy ones from a respectable brand that uses good materials.
 Sites like Arthur Knight are fantastic for finding designer footwear that’s made to last.
 In many cases (and there are exceptions) expensive shoes last a lot longer and are better value for money.
 Bear this in mind the next time you think you’re getting a bargain on some cheap shoes.

 Support is key

 We’ve spoken about the need for the right size shoes in terms of comfort, and support falls into the same category.
 If your shoes don’t have any support, your ankles and feet get really sore.
 It’s hard to walk in the shoes for a long time, even if they’re perfectly sized.
 Usually, the sole is the culprit.
 The sole needs to be sturdy and offer genuine support for the arch in your foot.
 Yes, you can buy insoles, but why should you buy more things after spending money on some shoes?!
-I would say that insoles are good to buy if you have specific orthopaedic problems or your shoes are old.
+I would say that insoles are good to buy if you have specific orthopedic problems like plantar fasciitis, which can be solved with specialized insoles you can find at Protalus.
 They do a good job of breathing new life into old shoes.

 Anyway, a supportive sole is vital to keep your feet comfy when you walk.
 Obviously, with things like dress shoes or heels, you won’t get the same level of support as a pair of running trainers.
 Still, be sure you try shoes on and have a walk around in them.
 If your feet feel snug and secure, they’ve got enough support!